cxli233/SimpleTidy_GeneCoEx/benchmark_against_WGCNA.md

 ![Tomato_correspondence](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/Tomato_correspondance.svg)

 Here each row is a WGCNA module.
-Color strip on the left annotates the names (colors).
 Each column is a module detected by Li's method.
-Color strips on the right and bottom annotate the peak developmental stage of these modules.
 The colors indicate correlation coefficient r.
 A high r value indicates the modules have very similar expression pattern, and thus a corresponding module between two methods.

 As you can see, there is a clear red signal across the diagonal of this heatmap.
-Unsurprisingly, if two modules are highly correlated, they are very likely to peak at the same developmental stage, because you might remember in this dataset, the main driver of variation is developmental stages, not tissues.
-See the [PCA](https://github.com/cxli233/SimpleTidy_GeneCoEx#pca) section of main README for more info.

 Obviously, both methods work; both detects modules with similar expression patterns.
+For example, module blue is highly correlated with module 5; both are upregulated in fruit ripenning.
+Another example is that module brown is highly correlated with module 9; both are highly enriched in the seeds towards later time points.

 ## Membership correspondence between two methods
 Next, in addition to looking at how modules map to each other between methods,